insin/msx/README.md

 Transforms XML-like syntax in the given source into native JavaScript function calls using Mithril's `m()` function, returning the transformed source.

-To enable ES6 transforms supported by JSX Transformer, pass a `harmony` option like so:
+To enable the subset of ES6 transforms supported by JSX Transformer, pass a `harmony` option like so:

 ```javascript
 msx.transform(source, {harmony: true})